 The rich maritime history of Crete unfolds in Chania.
 The Maritime Museum of Chania is located at the entrance of the Firka Fortress.
 The sea element was and still is an integral part of the Cretan conscience, a fact that is ideally presented while walking among the exhibits of the museum.

 Information: (0030) 28210 91875

 Identified as a National Park since 1962, and a World's Biosphere Reserve, Samaria Gorge spans over 18 km, and is considered the largest gorge in Europe.
 With rich and rare flora and fauna, it ranks among the top tourist destinations enjoyed by both foreign and local visitors.
 Visits to the Samaria Gorge are only allowed from May 1 to October 15.

 LASITHI (Heraklion – Agios Nikolaos: 64 km, Heraklion – Ierapetra: 101 km, Heraklion – Siteia: 144 km)

-Within a distance of 10 km away from Agios Nikolaos, this resort has loyal visitors especially during the summer months.
+Within a distance of 10 km from Agios Nikolaos, this resort has loyal visitors especially during the summer months.
 Not far from this traditional fishing village turned to a seaside resort, you will find one of Crete's most famous beaches, Plaka.
 With deep blue waters, a magnificent view of Spinalonga and traditional seafood and fish cuisine, it will only take one visit to Plaka to convert you into a devotee.

 Folk Art Museum of Sitia

-The Folk Art Museum of Sitia was founded in 1974, and it is considered one of the most important museums of the Greek province.
+The Folk Art Museum of Sitia was founded in 1974, and it is considered to be one of the most important museums of the Greek province.
 It hosts a rich variety of exhibits that carry forward feelings and visualizations of an old traditional Cretan house.